 - Peel garlic.
 Trim crust from bread slices if using French-style or rustic bread.
-Place bread in 1-2 cups cold water to soak.
+Place bread in 1 to 2 cups cold water to soak.

 - While bread is soaking, place garlic and almonds into a food processor or blender.
-Blend on pulse until smooth.
+Pulse until smooth.

 - Remove bread from water with a slotted spatula and squeeze out excess water.